 Reduction in pesticide use

-Compared to the use of pesticide of the control crops, 7 mutan crops (Banana, Barley, Rice, Sorghum, Soybean, Tomato, and Wheat) have reduced the use of pesticide.
+Compared to the use of pesticide of the control crops, seven mutant crops (Banana, Barley, Rice, Sorghum, Soybean, Tomato, and Wheat) have reduced the use of pesticide.
 The average reduction of pesticide is 23%.
-Figure X below shows the reduction of pesticide, compared to its control, by all the mutant varieties reported in the online survey.
+Figure X below shows the reduction in the use of pesticide, compared to its control, by all the mutant varieties reported in the online survey.
 The vertical dotted lines mark 8% and 15% which are considered in the criterion to be good and excellent respectively.

 QA! check with Sinh that 80% reduction of Banana is likely and the reduction of pesticide of Rice in Phillipines (50%) which is a clear outlayer

-Figure X. Reduciton in the use of pesticide, compared to control crops.
+Figure X. Reduction in the use of pesticide, compared to control crops.